osofariu/news-search/README.md

 # News Search

+## Motivation

+- Do something fun with Langchain Agents that's just complex enough to help me learn about what's involved
+- Use some public API that's easy to use, and free
+- Build something that is actually useful

 ## MVP

 Currently able to download articles through a langgraph flow, starting with user request, ending with a list of articles presented in a nice format to the user.